ODS-NN-Breakfasts/rus-ad-search-engine/README.md

 .
 ├── .dvc/ - settings for DVC tool
-├── .github/workflows/ - GitHub Actions script to generate report on GitHub Pages ├── dataset_tools/ - tools to work with dataset
-├── gh_pages/ - source files for the report on GitHub Pages ├── research/ - place for research-related code and docs │   └── DESIGN.md - System Design Doc
+├── .github/workflows/ - GitHub Actions script to generate report on GitHub Pages ├── gh_pages/ - source files for the report on GitHub Pages ├── research/ - place for research-related code and docs │   └── DESIGN.md - System Design Doc
-├── search_pipeline/ - whole search process and calculation of metrics ├── .dvcignore - auxiliary file for DVC
+├── search_pipeline/ - whole search process and calculation of metrics ├── utils/ - modules and tools to use for search and data operations ├── .dvcignore - auxiliary file for DVC
 ├── .gitignore - important ignore settings (also needed for DVC) ├── README.md - this document